-The freely accessible U-Multirank web tool (www.umultirank.org) offers five main channels for users to explore and personalise the rankings, each opening up a world of possible ways of comparing universities.
+The freely accessible U-Multirank web tool (www.umultirank.org) offers four main channels for users to explore and personalise the rankings, each opening up a world of possible ways of comparing universities.

-The 'Best university for me' channel has been specially designed to meet the needs of students who want to compare study programmes or universities of their choice.
-This track offers students the opportunity to find their best matching university, with a special focus on teaching and learning, which uses the responses of some more than 100,000 students at participating universities worldwide in a global student survey exclusive to U-Multirank.
-This track offers additional resources, like U-Multirank's 'Study in...' pages - highlighting study destinations for students, as well as the detailed profiles of all 1,614 universities.
+The 'For students' channel has been specially designed to meet the needs of students who want to compare study programmes or universities of their choice.
+This track offers students the opportunity to find their best matching university, with a special focus on teaching and learning, which uses the responses of more than 100,000 current students at participating universities worldwide in a global student survey exclusive to U-Multirank.
+This track offers additional resources, like U-Multirank's 'Study in...' pages - highlighting study destinations for students, as well as the detailed profiles of all 1,711 universities.